lyli888/Level-8-Web-Scraping-Document-Databases/README.md

 ### NASA Mars News

 * Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+Assign the text to variables that you can reference later, `news_title` and `news_p`.

 ### JPL Mars Space Images - Featured Image